 Tru, sensing a change was needed, moved to Durham, North Carolina, in 2012, earning his Masters Degree In Music Composition and Jazz Studies from North Carolina Central University in 2014.

-Right now, Tru Born is completing his new EP "Let Grace Tell her Story", and has a new book out, "Three Masters, Five Ways", a book on jazz improvisation for all instruments.
+in 2016, Tru moved to St. Louis, and wrote a book entitled "Three Masters, Five Ways", a book on jazz improvisation for all instruments.
 The book is available for purchase in the website store.

 In 2022, Tru received a grant allotment from the Midwest Arts Alliance to write, organize, and perform his one-man play, “The River Runs Through Me”.
 This performance was successfully completed at the venue the Sheldon Memorial Concert Hall in the summer of 2022.
 One week later, his accompanying seminar on creative expression in life, another part of his grant allotment, was successfully completed at the Griot Museum.
 Both venues are in St. Louis.

 And in the middle of this production, he auditioned for attained the understudy guitar chair in the play “Death of a Salesman”, starring Wendell Pierce, on Broadway.
 Though an understudy Tru made his Broadway debut onstage Nov.
 1st, 2022.
 He went on to appear on the stage with the regular cast thirteen times.
 The play completed it’s 17-week run in January of 2023.